Exclude content within pages, or specify certain content to be included in the search

 Exclude pages from the search index

-If you don’t want certain site areas or pages to appear in the search, you can do that easily by logging in to the AddSearch Dashboard and using the Site Areas tool under Settings.
+If you don’t want certain site areas or pages to appear in the search, you can do that easily by logging in to the AddSearch Dashboard and using the Site Areas tool under Manage results.
 This is the easiest method, where you don’t need to touch any of your site’s code.
 You can also use robots.txt, robots meta tags and NOFOLLOW attributes in links.
 See full instructions on Including & excluding content.